JuliaAI/MLJ.jl/doc/adding_new_models.md

 `fit` method, which implements the associated algorithm to produce the fit-result.
 Additionally, every `Supervised` model has a `predict` method, while `Unsupersvised` models generally have a `transform` method.
-More generally, methods such as these that are dispatched on a model instance and a fit-result (plus other data) are called *operations*.
-At present classifiers that predict probabilities may optionally implement a `predict_class` operation, and `Unsupervised` models may implement an `inverse_transform` operation.
+More generally, methods such as these, that are dispatched on a model instance and a fit-result (plus other data), are called *operations*.
+At present `Supervised` models that predict probability distributions (rather than point values) may optionally implement a `predict_mode` (classifiers) or `predict_mean` (regressors) operation, while `Unsupervised` models may implement an `inverse_transform` operation.

 ## The Model API